owenholman/Parallax-Stars/README.md

-# Rain
+# Parallax Stars
-A classic JavaScript Canvas rain animation for the browser.
+A JavaScript Canvas stars animation for the browser.

 [Owen Holman](https://owenholman.com)'s third git repo.

-## Play
+## Play Animation
-Simply download all the files and run the `index.html` in your preferred browser.
+Simply download the files and run the `index.html` in your preferred browser.
-To take a look at the code, open the JavaScript files in a text editor.
+To take a look at the code, open the JavaScript file in a text editor.